alexgenc/Springboard-Bootcamp/29_Capstone_Project_1/README.md

 ## Database Schema Design
 [![Database-Schema-Design.jpg](https://i.postimg.cc/VvmntCtK/Database-Schema-Design.jpg)](https://postimg.cc/r0ZDXzQ4)

-**Meal information is directly fetched from the API and therefore, not stored in a database.**
+**Meal information is directly fetched from the API and therefore, not stored in the database.**

 ## User Flows